-A great first step!
+A great first step toward coding!

 So, just being here reading this tells me you know that coding is important enough to be searching for resources, or clicking a Facebook post to find some help.